mikeoverbay/Swizzler/README.md

 # Swizzler
 A tool to help skin World of Tanks..
-Tanks
+Tanks.
+Usefull for other game textures as well.

 ##
 Swizzler is written in VB.net managed code.